MacKuba

 What is this federation thing?

 The goal of Bluesky is to be a network that consists of many, many servers run by a lot of different companies, organizations and people that connect with each other – that’s roughly what federation means.
 Initially, all the critical pieces were controlled by Bluesky PBC; however, this is now starting to change.
-The team has been working hard preparing everything needed for the launch for the last few months (which is partly why some of the more user-facing features had to wait), and now they’ve taken a big step towards federation by letting people migrate their accounts to self-hosted servers.
-This will be a gradual, controlled rollout, so that they have a chance to test how things are working, but the network is really starting to open up now.
+They’ve taken the first big step towards federation in February 2024, by letting people migrate their accounts to self-hosted servers.
+This is still a technically complex process, and there aren’t really any public non-Bluesky servers which allow open signup, but there are currently a few hundred mostly personal “PDS” servers, where people keep their accounts and data.

 If you’re worried that things will get more complicated, maybe you have some bad experiences from Mastodon – then don’t worry.
 They’ve specifically designed everything to be less confusing.
-The accounts on the platform have actually already been spread out on a number of separate servers for a while now (though all controlled by Bluesky) – they’ve been migrated sometime in November, and few people have noticed, because everything just kept working.
+The Bluesky-managed accounts have actually already been spread out internally on a number of separate servers – they’ve been migrated sometime in November 2023, and few people have noticed, because everything just kept working.
 Now, you will have an option to move your account to a server controlled by someone else, if you want to – but you’ll be able to just ignore the whole thing if you don’t care about it.

 Search